frictionlessdata/data-quality-dashboard/README.md

 The `app.ui` module is a React-Redux application for displaying the data to the user.

 The codebase is written in Node.js-style CommonJS, using ES6 syntax.
-The `app.ui` code is bundled by Browserify, and `app.backend` is transformed using Babel at runtime.
+The `app.ui` code is bundled by (Webpack)[http://webpack.github.io/], and `app.backend` is transformed using Babel at runtime.

 ### Remote deployment